 Interoperability for All

 It is clear that interoperability is a central issue in healthcare.
 Understanding and utilizing new avenues of healthcare innovation that promote interoperability is vital for a health care infrastructure both safe and efficient.

 As the Center for Medical Interoperability notes, “As healthcare professionals, and as an industry, we can no longer accept the status quo.
 It is possible to have real-time, two-way, low-cost, standards-based connectivity that enables improved decision-making and assures safety at lower cost.
 The technical capability exists.
 However, a byproduct of our fragmented national healthcare system is that vendors lack incentives to make their technologies work in a plug-and-play manner.”

 Health organizations spend millions of dollars developing technology exclusive to their organization.
-Adopting an open source mentality such as HL7’s is essential for creating a health environment that promotes patient safety and security.
+Adopting an open-source mentality such as HL7’s is essential for creating a healthy environment that promotes patient safety and security.
 Interoperability must be a goal everyone in the industry should strive for.
 Not only would it create a safer environment, it would reduce costs for everyone across the board.

 Check back for weekly updates on interoperability and how it will affect the healthcare industry, from providers to EHR software.